 This is where things can get tricky, so the decision to be made here if you aren’t sure if a religious funeral is right is to look at what’s possible, and maybe go for a completely non-religious funeral to avoid any doubts.

 Non-religious funeral options

-This is one of the easiest options if the person who has passed away wasn’t religious in any way, or had no association to a place of worship, but would still like the common elements of a funeral including readings and final goodbyes.
+This is one of the easiest options if the person who has passed away wasn’t religious in any way, or had no association to a place of worship, but would still like the common elements of a funeral.

-Anyone can conduct a non-religious funeral ceremony.
-A lot of people opt for a non-religious celebrant, but if handing over the important job of leading the funeral to someone who didn’t know the person when they were alive doesn’t sound appealing, then leading the funeral yourself with friends or family members of the person could be an excellent option.
+Anyone can conduct a non-religious funeral service.
+A lot of people opt for a non-religious celebrant, but if handing over the important job of leading the funeral to someone who didn’t know the person doesn’t sound appealing, then leading the funeral yourself with friends or family members could be an excellent option.

 Family-led funerals are not just meaningful but also a great way to ensure nothing important gets missed.
 It’s also a much more personal way for close ones to say goodbye and gives everyone a chance to get involved if they want to.

 As with any funeral, you can include music, readings and eulogies in the ceremony.
 We’ve included some popular non-religious funeral readings you may want to include in the service.

 A great way of holding a family-led funeral but still getting the correct guidance and support is by using our Attended Funeral service.
 The benefit of using an attended service is that you’ll be able to get help and advice on what to include, help with dealing with any logistics or funeral directors, as well as any further support if things get difficult.
 Attended services are ideal if you’re keen to keep things personal, but aren’t sure where to start in terms of organisation or structure of the ceremony itself.